ambientkit/ambientkit.github.io/docs/architecture/barebones.md

 # Barebones App

-Follow these steps to create a barebones Ambient application.
+Follow these steps to create a barebones Ambient app.
 These steps are intentionally verbose to help with the understanding.

 Create a few folders.